nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Name

 This is the name of the person to be recorded in the SectresBook.
 Two persons cannot have exactly the same name, but slight deviations are acceptable.
 Our team recognizes that many people may share the same name, so it is alright to use close aliases.

+This property<sup>[11](#glossary)</sup> is compulsory to declare during initialisation<sup>[11](#glossary)</sup>.

+Only alphanumeric characters<sup>[1](#glossary)</sup> are accepted in this property<sup>[1](#glossary)</sup>.
+Numbers are accepted in use as disambiguation, but may not exist as a standalone word without alphabets immediately before or following it.
+See examples below for a more specific overview.

 This property<sup>[11](#glossary)</sup> can be identified in the GUI<sup>[4](#glossary)</sup> by the icon of the silhouette of a person.